armada-alliance/armada-alliance/services/website/content/README.md

 ## Metadata

-The following properties are supported in each layout: layout, title, description, keywords
+The following properties are supported in each template: template, title, description, keywords

 ```
 ---
-layout: Blog
+template: BlogDetailPage
 title: A blog post
 authors: CAP'N Salty Whale
 keywords: a, blog, post
 ---
 ```

-Per layout different metadata properties are supported:
+Per template different metadata properties are supported:

 Term: aliases (names the term also is known as)

-## Layouts
+## Templates

-We will support different layouts for pages, based on the layout defined the page will be rendered using a different template.
+We will support different templates for pages, based on the template defined the page will be rendered using a different template.

 ```
 ---
-layout: Blog
+template: BlogDetailPage
 title: A blog post
 authors: CAP'N Salty Whale
 keywords: a, blog, post